 Active listening is a type of listening where you pay attention to the words being said and try to understand the feelings and emotions behind the words.

-When you’re actively listening, you should mirror the speaker’s body language and facial expressions and provide verbal and nonverbal cues to show that you’re engaged in the conversation.
+When actively listening, you should mirror the speaker’s body language and facial expressions and provide verbal and nonverbal cues to show that you’re engaged in the conversation.

 5. Avoid interrupting.

 It can be tempting to jump in with your own thoughts and ideas when you’re having a conversation in business or social situations but resist the urge to do so.
 Interrupting disrupts the flow of communication and makes the speaker feel dismissed and disrespected.
 So instead, allow them to finish their thought, wait, and respond when they are finished.

 Practice, Practice, Practice!

 The only way to get better at listening is to practice.
 So the next time you’re in a conversation, make a conscious effort to stay focused and listen to what the other person is saying.
 Let go of distractions, focus on their words and body language, leverage healthy eye contact, and try to understand the message from their perspective.

 With practice, you’ll become a more intentional listener and reap the benefits of improved relationships and professional success.

 Intentional listening is one of many interpersonal skills that can be learned and improved with practice.
 By following the five tips we’ve outlined in this article, you can start listening more effectively and building better relationships with the people around you.